This tutorial will help you test the front oxygen sensor heater element and expertly diagnose trouble code P0135: O2 Sensor 1/1 Heater Failure.

 Locate the DK GRN/ORG wire of the engine wiring harness oxygen sensor connector.

-With your multimeter in Volts DC mode, probe the DK GRN/ORG with the red multimeter lead.
+With your multimeter in Volts DC mode, probe the DK GRN/ORG with the red multimeter test lead.

 With the Key On Engine Off (KOEO), the DK GRN/ORG wire should have 10 to 12 Volts DC.